sherman2zhiwei/FIT3162---Zhiwei-and-Friends/aspect-aggregation/README.md

   nn_model_file = nn_model_parent_dir + "model_name.h5"
 ```

-and also uncomment one of these according to the chosen model:
+and also uncomment one of these blocks according to the chosen model:

 ```python
   # Google